 Although the source-centred view appears to work for light, it is not consistent with any view of other observable phenomena such as gravity.
 Notwithstanding, there is another way of constructing an observer-centred view of light, which is consistent with a complementary view of gravity.

-In my seven essays about The Universe, I gradually built up an observer-centred view based on the notion that the universe is made of an all-pervading velocity fluid, which I refer to as the æther.
+In my nine essays about The Universe, I gradually built up an observer-centred view based on the notion that the universe is made of an all-pervading velocity fluid, which I refer to as the æther.
 I call it a velocity fluid because it can only exist while travelling at the speed of light.
 Furthermore, it only manifests itself to objects that are accelerating.
 It does not interact in any way with objects travelling at constant relative velocity.
 It flows convergently, at the speed of light, into nanoscopic sink-holes at the centres of all fundamental constituents of matter.